csana23/mobilprog/README.md

-# mobilprog
+# MOBILPROG
-Source code for this years's mobilprog class.
+Source code for this year's mobilprog class.